How It Works

 2. Recruiting + Onboarding

-We find talented developers, designers and technologists and take them through a intensive onboarding process – covering everything from bureaucracy tactics to collaboration and team-building.
+We find talented developers, designers and technologists and take them through a intensive onboarding process – covering everything from bureaucracy to collaboration.

 3. Designing + Making